johnfreitasau/johnfreitasau/README.md

-### :raised_hands:&nbsp; Always learning something new and contributing with the open source community:

-Contributing with the open source community is being a rewarding way to learn, teach and build experience in just about any skill I can imagine. :sparkles:
+#### Contributing with the open source community is being a rewarding way to learn, teach and build experience in just about any skill I can imagine. :sparkles:

-### 👨‍💻 Work:
+#### 👨‍💻 currently working at:
 Canon - Senior Systems Engineer

-### 📫&nbsp; How to reach me:
+#### 📫&nbsp; How to reach me:
 [LinkedIn](https://www.linkedin.com/in/john-freitas-368449191/)